 - Salt and pepper to taste

-3. Place chicken in a slow cooker and cover with water, allow chicken to cook for until done
+- Place chicken in a slow cooker and cover with water, allow chicken to cook until done

 This can take a long time to cook in a slow cooker, but I think it will yield the best results.
 I suggest this be set up overnight and put on the low temperature setting.
 By lunch the next day it should be done as cooking can take 8 hours or more.
+Other vegetables can be added to this soup as desired.
 Patients can both consume the meat as well as drink the resulting broth.
 Season with salt and pepper to taste.
 The recipe helps nourish Qi, secure the exterior and expel cold.

 Happy Spring everyone!